sahemant12/HumanBody-Pose-Estimation/README.md

 # 🧍‍♂️ Real-Time Human Pose Estimation

 **Pose estimation** refers to a computer vision technique that identifies and tracks key human joints (like elbows, knees, etc.) in real time from images or video.
-This project demonstrates human body pose estimation using [PoseNet](https://github.com/tensorflow/tfjs-models/tree/master/posenet) — a model capable of detecting either **single-person** or **multi-person** poses via webcam.
+This project demonstrates human body pose estimation using [PoseNet](https://github.com/tensorflow/tfjs-models/tree/master/posenet) — a model capable of detecting  **single-person**, **multi-person** and **hand gesture** poses via webcam.

 > ⚠️ _Note: Pose Estimation does not identify the individual.
 It only tracks human posture and movements using keypoints._